DMI Job Opportunities (Information Current as of 15NOV18)

 Who DMI Hires:

 DMI primarily hires all incoming officers through the Advanced Civil Schooling (ACS) program.
 We traditionally hire a few direct hire positions annually and will therefore continue to look for highly qualified personnel to pull directly from the force.
 We require an advanced degree for potential candidates in this category, in addition to a strong record of military performance.
 DMI continues to hire NCOs directly from the force.
 There is no advanced degree program established at this time for incoming NCOs, but opportunities still exist.

 DMI values diversity and looks to hire from a variety of backgrounds and branches as most positions are Branch Immaterial (01A) and Combat Arms Immaterial (02A).

-Available positions for Academic Year 2019/20 (arrive summer 2019 Durect Hire or to start Grad Degree/ACS):
+Available positions for Academic Year 2020/21 (arrive summer 2020 Direct Hire or to start Grad School/ACS):

-Advanced Civil School (ACS) Officer: Seven (7) CPT-MAJ
+Advanced Civil School (ACS) Officer: CPTs (Target YG 2013 and Younger)

 Currently West Point has standing relationships and agreements with: